2011 Ontario Scotties Tournament of Hearts: Qualification

-Southern Ontario zones begin November 27, 2010 with zone 7.
+Southern Ontario zones began November 27, 2010 with zone 7.
 All other zones will have their playdowns the weekend of December 10.
 Two teams from each zone qualify to 2 regional tournaments, and two teams from each of the two tournaments qualify to provincials.
 Two additional teams qualify out of a second chance qualifier.

 The Northern Ontario provincial championship will occur December 9–12 in Nipigon, Ontario.
 Four teams qualify out of the Northern Ontario championship.